 - 54 credit program: 24 credits from Superintendent/ District Leadership Licensure Program and 30 credits through Doctoral Completion Program, culminating in Ed.D. and dissertation.

-- You will take a series of courses, two at a time with research courses introduced early to provide a foundation for study and your own research.
+- You will take a series of courses, one at a time with research courses introduced early to provide a foundation for study and your own research.

 - To see the 30 credits of Doctoral Completion Program.

 Demystifying the Dissertation Process: Virtual Webinar

 Has fear of doing a dissertation kept you from following your passion and earning a doctoral degree?
 Let Edgewood College demystify the dissertation process!
 Log on to this 30-minute Webinar to learn what the Ed.D. dissertation process is all about.
 You will receive practical tips on how you can complete a doctoral degree while still working full-time, hear from Edgewood College faculty, staff, and alumni and learn how you can join the next cohort.

 Application deadline - The priority application deadline for all 2021 PK-12 Leadership cohorts is July 15.
 Applications received after July 15 will be reviewed and accepted on a space-available basis.